View Nadine Gerwitz's Obituary on oleantimesherald.com and share memories

 Surviving, besides her parents, are a sister, Kimberly (Roxsyn) Burrell of Franklinville; three nieces, Amber (Jim) Klehn of Waterloo, Autumn Burrell of Franklinville and Aubrey (Christopher) Flagg of Lewis Run, Pa.; four nephews, Armand (Chelsey) Burrell of Great Valley, Avin Burrell of Salamanca, Austin Burrell and Aldyn Burrell, both of Franklinville; "like brothers," Arthur (Debbie) Atwater of Oneonta and Jeffrey (Darlene) Atwater of Great Valley; and other close friends.

-Due to the COVID-19 Coronavirus, there will be no visitation.
+In following guidelines issued by the health department, there will be no visitation due to COVID-19 (coronavirus).
 Funeral services will be held at the convenience of the family and will be announced.
 Burial will be in Crawford Cemetery, Salamanca.

 Funeral arrangements are under the direction of the O'Rourke & O'Rourke Inc. Funeral Home, 25 River St., Salamanca.